 Wabwire is the Founder of Youth-Connect Uganda a social enterprise aiming at bringing young people together through creative arts, curated monthly dialogues, and whatnot.

-I’d really describe myself as a person with a versatile skill-set, a lot of integrity and a willingness to go the extra mile to serve young people in my generation especially those that are still finding and figuring out their belonging in this razzmatazz and jigsaw of life.
-Maybe, to add on that- I’m pragmatic and never cease until I’m proud I have achieved it.
+I’d really describe myself as a person with a versatile skill-set, a lot of integrity, and a willingness to go the extra mile to serve young people in my generation especially those that are still finding and figuring out their belonging in this razzmatazz and jigsaw of life.
+Maybe, to add to that- I’m pragmatic and never cease until I’m proud I have achieved it.

-My name in Samia means “ his father’s son”.
+My name is Samia means “ his father’s son”.